f4iteightiz/ellipse_iso_perimeter/README.md

 Few programs in FOCAL (HP41) for
 a) ellipse perimeter calculation
 b) ellipse isoperimeter curve representation
+c) calculus and analysis (error calculation) of curves which define isoperimetercurves of ellipse

+These functions together creates a vavarium of functions which are compatible with others regarding memory (register) sharing; and compatible with other FOCAL functions of modules MATH (SOLVE, SOL).

-It request the MATH or Advantage modules (MATH for SOL or Advantage for SOLVE) for BPEREL and SCPEREL.
+It request the MATH or Advantage modules (MATH for SOLVE/SOL or Advantage for SOLVE) for BPEREL and SCPEREL.

 SCPEREL use printing functionality of HP-IL: it can be modified easily for having the points only being printed into the HP41 screen.